openharmony/third_party_gn/docs/reference.md

       The command-line switch --root-target will override this value (see "gn help --root-target").

+  root_patterns [optional]
+      A list of label pattern strings.
+When not defined or empty, the GN build graph will contain all targets from any BUILD.gn evaluated in the default toolchain context, and their transitive dependencies.

+      When set to a non empty list, only the targets in the default toolchain matching these patterns, and their transitive dependencies, will be defined instead.

+      The command-line switch --root-pattern will override this value (see "gn help --root-pattern")

   script_executable [optional]
-      Path to specific Python executable or other interpreter to use in action targets and exec_script calls.
-By default GN searches the PATH for Python to execute these scripts.
+      By default, GN runs the scripts used in action targets and exec_script calls using the Python interpreter found in PATH.
+This value specifies the Python executable or other interpreter to use instead.

-      If set to the empty string, the path specified in action targets and exec_script calls will be executed directly.
+      If set to the empty string, the scripts will be executed directly.

+      The command-line switch --script-executable will override this value (see "gn help --script-executable")

   secondary_source [optional]
       Label of an alternate directory tree to find input files.
 When searching